anaef/lua-h3/doc/Miscellaneous.md

 ## `h3.res0cells ()`

-Returns the list of cells at resolution `0`.
+Returns a list of the cells at resolution `0`.

 ## `h3.pentagons (res)`

-Returns the list of pentagons at the specified resolution.
+Returns a list of the pentagons at the specified resolution.

 ## `h3.greatcircledistance (lat1, lng1, lat2, lng2 [, unit])`